 where ph=pressure head.

 Figure pSI.
-Graphical depiction of the behavior of equation 2. dWater equals p(S:I).
+Graphical depiction of the behavior of equation 2.

 The probability of an I site converting to D [p(I:D)] is bimodal (Figure pID).
 Probability decreases from 1 when saturated (ph = 0) to 0 at phWet, and increases from 0 at phDry to 1 at phMax according to: